-Jacksonville and Orange Park Child Support Attorney
+Jacksonville, Orange Park and Daytona Beach Child Support Attorney

 By Florida law it is the legal mandate for both parents to provide their child with financial support.
 Support is considered a right for the child and serves to ensure that their basic needs are met, but the support required of both parents varies.
 Child support paid is based on a formula, which includes the net income of parents, time spent with the child and certain specified expenses.
 The process functions this way to make sure that the health care and quality of life for the children involved remains as consistent as is possible.
 The child support system also makes sure that both parents are made to have a hand in child rearing and support.